-AmCham EU believes that suitability, transparency, reliability, predictability, appropriateness of data are all critical to financial benchmarks.
-AmCham EU welcomes the fact that the European Commission's proposal reflects the IOSCO principles' guidelines on hierarchy of data inputs and expert judgement used for the determination of benchmarks.
+AmCham EU believes that suitability, transparency, reliability, predictability and appropriateness of data are all critical to financial benchmarks.
+We welcome the fact that the European Commission's proposal reflects the IOSCO principle 8 guidelines on hierarchy of data inputs and expert judgement used for the determination of benchmarks.
 Provided that data sufficiency and an active, highly liquid market exist, live prices (i.e. committed bid-offer quotes) and/or traded rates and observable transactions would be the best inputs.
 Other market information or expert judgment may be more suitable in low liquidity markets where transactions may not be consistently available each day.
 The value of data on previously-executed transactions can quickly become stale and even illiquid assets must be priced on a regular basis.
-Habitually or spasmodically illiquid markets which are priced from transactions can exhibit high levels of volatility which might not be regarded of representative of the value of underlying assets.
+Habitually or spasmodically illiquid markets which are priced from transactions can exhibit high levels of volatility which might not be regarded as representative of the value of underlying assets.
+Therefore, it is essential that Art 7.1 of Commission proposal explicitly recognises, as IOSCO has done, the importance of expert judgment in the context of non-transactions based input.
 Moreover, many liquid markets, for example in equities, are valued on an unweighted last trade basis where unrepresentatively small retail trades can give an unrepresentative view of the marker.
 Thus there are exceptions which again demonstrate the principle that the most appropriate approach (in the case of defining input data) needs to be determined on a benchmark by benchmark basis.